Italian

 English: to manage (to do something)

-• Dobbiamo cercare di cavarsela da soli. — We should try to manage ourselves.
+• Dobbiamo cercare di cavarsela da soli. — We have to try to manage on our own.

 verb

-Riuscire a evitare conseguenze negative o a uscire da una situazione difficile con pochi danni.
+Riuscire a uscire da una situazione difficile con pochi danni o conseguenze; scamparsela.

 English: to carry off or get away with or get off

-• Alla fine me la sono cavata con poco danno. — In the end, I got away with a little damage.
+• Alla fine me la sono cavata con poco danno. — In the end, I got away with only minor damage.

-• cavarsela a buon mercato — to get away cheap
+• cavarsela a buon mercato — to get off lightly

 Free.
 No card required to start.